cisco/ChezScheme/IMPLEMENTATION.md

 as a record.
 The based record type, `#!base-rtd` has itself as its record type.
-Since the type bits are all ones, on a 64-bit machine, every object tagged with an additional type workd will end in "F" in hexadecimal, and adding 1 to the pointer produces the <address containing the record content (which starts with the record type, so add 9 instead to get to the first field in the record).
+Since the type bits are all ones, on a 64-bit machine, every object tagged with an additional type workd will end in "F" in hexadecimal, and adding 1 to the pointer produces the address containing the record content (which starts with the record type, so add 9 instead to get to the first field in the record).

 As another example, a vector is represented as `type-typed-object` pointer where the first word is a fixnum.
 That is, a fixnum used a type word indicates a vector.
-The fixnum value is the vector's length in wordobjects, but shifted up by 1 bit, and then the low bit is set to 1 for an immutable vector.
+The fixnum value is the vector's length in words/objects, but shifted up by 1 bit, and then the low bit is set to 1 for an immutable vector.

 Most kinds of Scheme values are represented records, so the layout is